donasia/practice-repo/flpoly_student.md

 - Accounting for Managers

-- Foundations for Data Analytics
+- Foundations of Data Analytics

 - Global Logistics Management